FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {: vspace="0"}

 Previous Autonomous System Number (PASN, 4 octets):
-: The PASN is the AS number of the previous hop AS from whom the FC-BGP speaker receives the FC-BGP UPDATE message.
+: The PASN is the AS number of the previous hop AS from which the FC-BGP speaker receives the FC-BGP UPDATE message.
 If the current AS has no previous AS hop, it MUST be filled with 0.
 It will be discussed more at {{sec-three-asn}}.

 Current Autonomous System Number (CASN, 4 octets):
 : The CASN is the AS number of the FC-BGP speaker that added this FC segment to the FC path attribute.

 Nexthop Autonomous System Number (NASN, 4 octets):
-: The NASN is the AS number of the next hop AS to whom the FC-BGP speaker will send the BGP UPDATE message.
+: The NASN is the AS number of the next hop AS to which the FC-BGP speaker will send the BGP UPDATE message.

 Subject Key Identifier (SKI, 20 octets):
 : The SKI in the RPKI router certificate is a unique identifier for the public key used for signature verification.
 If the SKI length exceeds 20 octets, it should retrieve the leftmost 20 octets.